SimonePuel/Coseismic-Slip-Inversion/README.md

 2) [hIPPYlib](https://hippylib.github.io) (Villa et al., 2016; Villa et al., 2018; Villa et al., 2021) implements state-of-the-art scalable adjoint-based algorithms for PDE-based deterministic and Bayesian inverse problems.
 In hIPPYlib, derivative information, gradients and actions of the second derivative of objective functions (Hessian), are efficiently computed using the adjoint method while leveraging the automated symbolic differentiation and assembly of variational forms in FEniCS.

+### Installation FEniCS and hIPPYlib libraries

+For the installation of the two open-source libraries and all their dependeciens, please look at the file ``FEniCS_hIPPYlib_installation.md``.

 ### Mesh Generation and Visualization

 For models with complex geometries, the open-source mesh geration software, [Gmsh](https://www.gmsh.info/) (Geuzaine & Remacle, 2009), can be used to create the mesh which is then imported to FEniCS.